AdeyinkaAdegbenro/Wikipedia_Viewer/README.md

-This uses the wikipedia api to provide results from a wikipedia search term.
+This uses the wikipedia API to provide results for a wikipedia search term.

 | Visit https://adeyinkaadegbenro.github.io/Wikipedia_Viewer/ to view the live page